Pros and Cons of Private eBay Listings

 - Sensitive goods are involved.
-There are some types of goods that just aren't things buyers want everyone to know about.
-This can mean adult goods, which is where imagination immediately goes, but it can also mean things like medical goods of various kinds.
+There are some types of goods that aren't things buyers want everyone to know about.
+It can mean adult goods, which is where imagination immediately goes, but it can also mean things like medical goods of various kinds.
 If you're a seller of goods that are sensitive in nature, you may find that your sales—and the amount of feedback that you receive from them—increase as you make listings private.

-- It's gift-giving season or you're selling "gifty" goods.
+- It's gift-giving season, or you're selling "gifty" goods.
 When people shop eBay for gifts, they're not likely to want their purchases to be publicly viewable—though they often haven't thought about this beforehand.
 In some cases, it can be a competitive advantage to make gift-oriented listings private, then include a blurb in your item description explaining that you're protecting the buyer's privacy so that their gift is a surprise.

 - You sell to other eBayers or online sellers.
 If you're a lot seller or a part of the sourcing chain for other eBay sellers, they'll be happier and more loyal to you if you don't show other eBay shoppers that they could have bought the same item(s) for much less money.